iluvgirlswithglasses/linux-desktop-gremlin/README.md

 ./run-wayland.sh        # for running on Hyprland
 ./run-uv-x11.sh         # for running with virtual environment on X11
 ./run-uv-wayland.sh     # for running with virtual environment on Hyprland

+# You can now close the terminal which you executed these scripts with.
+# The gremlin won't be despawned unless you use your hotkeys for closing window,
+# like alt+f4 or mod+q.
 ```

+# Stay Tuned! 🚀

+I'll be adding more characters as soon as my full-time job and university decide to give me a break.

+Also, got a cool spritesheet you're dying to see running on your desktop?
+Feel free to open an issue on GitHub and share!
+Thank you!